Tay–Sachs disease: History

-In 1969, Shintaro Okada and John S. O'Brien showed that Tay–Sachs disease was caused by an enzyme defect; they also proved that Tay–Sachs patients could be diagnosed by an assay of hexosaminidase A activity.
+In 1969, Shintaro Okada and John S. O'Brien showed that an enzyme defect caused Tay–Sachs disease; they also proved that an assay of hexosaminidase A activity could be used to diagnose Tay–Sachs patients.
 The further development of enzyme assays demonstrated that levels of hexosaminidases A and B could be measured in patients and carriers, allowing the reliable detection of heterozygotes.
 During the early 1970s, researchers developed protocols for newborn testing, carrier screening, and prenatal diagnosis.
 By the end of 1979, researchers had identified three variant forms of GM2 gangliosidosis, including Sandhoff disease and the AB variant of GM2-gangliosidosis, accounting for false negatives in carrier testing.

 Society and culture

 Since carrier testing for Tay–Sachs began in 1971, millions of Ashkenazi Jews have been screened as carriers.
 Jewish communities embraced the cause of genetic screening from the 1970s on.
 The success with Tay–Sachs disease has led Israel to become the first country that offers free genetic screening and counseling for all couples and opened discussions about the proper scope of genetic testing for other disorders in Israel.

 Because Tay–Sachs disease was one of the first autosomal recessive genetic disorders for which there was an enzyme assay test (before polymerase chain reaction testing methods), it was intensely studied as a model for all such diseases, and researchers sought evidence of a selective process.
 A continuing controversy is whether heterozygotes (carriers) have or had a selective advantage.
 The presence of four different lysosomal storage disorders in the Ashkenazi Jewish population suggests a past selective advantage for heterozygous carriers of these conditions."

 This controversy among researchers has reflected various debates among geneticists at large: